PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 ### What is Docker Image?

 This is the end product created from the Dockerfile.
-It's a read-only template that encapsulates everything your application needs to run, including the operating system, libraries, and your application code.
-Images are portable and can be shared and stored in repositories like Docker Hub.
+It's a **read-only template** that encapsulates everything your application needs to run, including the operating system, libraries, and your application code. **Images are portable and can be shared and stored in repositories like Docker Hub.**

 ![Project Logo](Images/Dockerfile%20to%20DockerContainer.png)

 # Docker Image Commands

 **Build and run docker image**
 ```bash
   docker -t build <image_name> path_to_dockerfile
 ```
 ```bash
   docker build -t <image_name> .
 ```
-The **.** at the end specifies the context (current directory) where the Dockerfile is located.
+The **```.```** at the end specifies the context (current directory) where the Dockerfile is located.

 ### What is Docker tag?
-A Docker tag is a label that we apply to a Docker image to identify its version or variant.
+A Docker tag is a **label that we apply to a Docker image to identify its version or variant**.
 Tags make it easier to manage and differentiate between different versions of an image.

 Tags help us to keep track of different versions of our images, enabling us to specify which version we want to run or deploy.

 **List of all image**
 ```bash
   docker image ls
 ```
 **Pull an image from a registry**
 ```bash
   docker pull <image_name:tag>
 ```
 **Show detailed information about an image**
 ```bash
   docker image inspect nginx
 ```
 **Remove a local image**
 ```bash
   docker rmi <image_name>:tag
 ```
 **Tag an image**
 ```bash
   docker tag source_image:tag new:image:tag
 ```
 **Push an image to Docker Hub**
 ```bash
   docker push image_name:tag
 ```
 # Docker Container

 These section should help you manage Docker on your system efficiently.